WordPress SEO Plugins: Why Real-Time and Customized Data Matters

 As we researched the SEO plugin market before we created our own, we found a gap.
 Many of the leading plugins base their guidance and features on established best practices and industry data averages.

 Again, there’s nothing wrong with that.
-But we saw an opportunity to help more websites succeed in the search results with an SEO plugin that gave custom SEO advice.
+We saw an opportunity to help more websites succeed in the search results with an SEO plugin that gave custom SEO advice.

 Instead of static recommendations based on generic research, we wanted to give real-time SEO advice based on the top-ranked pages for a keyword.